-- 40. CRP can support countries to build resilience at scale and through integrated approaches.
+- 42. CRP can support countries to build resilience at scale through integrated approaches.
 Not only will CRP demonstrate an integrated approach that supports countries in advancing transformational adaptation and managing residual climate risk, it will also build on the successful CIF business model (country-led, multi-MDB, programmatic and predictable concessional financing at scale along with inclusive stakeholder participation) and lessons learned from PPCR implementation.
 CRP will also use the MDB system to deliver resilience investments (sovereign and non-sovereign) at scale and employ a range of financial instruments and modalities.
-Finally, it will influence the wider financial system to scale up and accelerate support for resilience building interventions by strengthening metrics and incountry planning and investment frameworks. - 41.
+Finally, it will influence the wider in-country financial system to scale up and accelerate support for resilience building interventions by strengthening metrics and in-country planning and investment frameworks. - 43.
 CRP can influence and leverage MDB financing for adaptation, thereby demonstrating scale.
 The MDBs play a critical role in scaling up financing urgently needed for climate resilience.
 Between 2015 and 2021, the six MDBs that are part of CIF jointly provided roughly USD 60 billion for climate adaptation.
 They have also committed to align their operations with the goals of the Paris Agreement and to scale up support for climate adaptation and resilience, as described in Box 2.
 This includes strengthening the resilience of development projects, financing projects with shared objectives of development and resilience, and proactively supporting client countries to identify, design, and finance projects dedicated to enabling adaptation.
 In parallel, MDBs have also been active in managing residual disaster risk, especially in the context of disaster risk financing.
 They provide timely and predictable support for post-disaster recovery and reconstruction to deal with damage and losses from climate-related disasters.
 Given the increasing intensity of the climate crisis, it is critical that the share of MDB financing for adaptation increases in the coming years.
-This will require MDBs to align their pipeline with adaptation investments identified by countries in NDCs and NAPs and scale up the provision of concessional financing for supporting such projects.
+This will require MDBs to align their pipeline with adaptation investments identified by countries in NDCs and NAPs, work closely with other global climate funds, and scale up the provision of concessional financing for supporting such projects.
 To achieve this, MDBs need to access concessional sources of climate finance, including through CRP.
 The proposed CRP will provide a unique opportunity to support MDBs in aligning their pipelines and financial flows to the adaptation needs identified by countries.
-Further, it will facilitate strong MDB partnerships for strengthening the enabling environment for climate adaptation, co-identifying priority adaptation, and mobilizing institutional support and resources toward common priorities.
+Further, it will facilitate strong partnerships among MDBs and between MDBs and global climate funds for strengthening the enabling environment for climate adaptation, co-identifying priority adaptation investments, and mobilizing institutional support and resources toward common priorities.
 CRP will enable MDBs to go beyond what they would otherwise do in isolation with their own resources.